$\mathcal{Z}$-stable Graph Algebras: Graph Algebras with Finitely Many Ideals

 \section{Graph Algebras with Finitely Many Ideals}

 Outside of the AF case, we may use Theorem~\ref{thmA}, case \ref{A1} to determine when graph algebras with finitely many ideals are $\cZ$-stable.
 Note that graphs giving rise to such algebras must satisfy Condition~(K), as a subquotient stably isomorphic to $C(T)$ has infinitely many ideals.
-We first need the following lemma.
+We first need the following lemma on the permanence of detours.

 \begin{lem} Let $E$ be a directed graph, and suppose $H\subset E^0$ is a hereditary, saturated subset.
 Then $E$ has distinct detours if and only if the graphs $E_{H}$ and $E \setminus H$ have distinct detours. \end{lem}